Osborne County, Kansas: 19th century

 "After assembling we found that we were a majority; however, we kept quiet until the time came to choose a temporary county seat, when one of our number arose and moved that Osborne City be declared the temporary county seat, which received an immediate second by another of our party.
 Then the fun commenced; a general hubbub ensued.
 After a while a gentleman arose and asked, ‘Where is Osborne City?
 We have never heard of the town!’
 Our president then arose and deliberately drew from his pocket the charter of Osborne City, containing the great seal of the secretary of the state of Kansas, which he exhibited to the audience.
 He then demanded of each of the champions for other towns that they show theirs, but they were obliged to confess that they had none.
 An effort was then made to postpone the vote until another meeting." - Francis Gruger, Pennsylvania Colony member.

 "Cal had sent a man to Russell to call for a requisition from the governor.
 A vote was taken and our crowd won by four.
 The chairman stated it wouldn’t do them [the colonists] any good, as they had to have the proper papers signed by the governor.
 Major Henry D. Markley said they had attended to that on coming into the state, and produced the papers and said it had to be settled right now, and it was." - Frank A. Rothenberger.

-Apart from the county seat question, Calvin Reasoner's chief objective for the June 3rd meeting, legal organization of the county, was accomplished.
+Apart from the county seat question, Calvin Reasoner's chief objective for the June 3 meeting, legal organization of the county, was accomplished.
 Charles Cunningham, Samuel Chatfield, and Frank Stafford were elected special county commissioners.
 Frank Thompson was named county clerk and Osborne City became the temporary county seat.
 Cunningham, A. B. Fleming, and Charles Bullock were appointed to draft a petition to the governor praying for recognition of Osborne County's legal organization.

 The census presented at the meeting included all parties having claims in the county and showed that at the time half of the adult males in the county were bachelors.
 Unfortunately the first names of all women and children residing in the county were not listed in the census, and so the state authorities found the census defective.
 They stopped action on recognition of the county's organization until a second census was completed.
 This was done and on September 12, 1871, Kansas Governor James Harvey issued a proclamation declaring the county organized and a legal entity.
 Elections for the various county offices were held that November and Osborne County was officially organized.

-Frontiersman Charles "Buffalo" Jones lived in a sod house for a time on a homestead in Section 19 of Tilden Township, Osborne County, from 1872 to 1876, prior to his co-founding Garden City, Kansas, in 1879.

 Biographies of prominent men and women from throughout Osborne County's history, including Jones, can be found at the Osborne County Kansas Hall of Fame website.